edykim/laravel-container-helper/readme.md

 $ composer require edykim/laravel-container-helper
 ```

-### Proxy
+### Lazy

-This function offers a proxy instance of a given concrete implementation for lazy instantiation.
+This function offers a lazy-loaded proxy instance of a given concrete implementation for lazy instantiation.

 ```php
 use function Edykim\LaravelContainerHelper\Support\instance;